First Chicago Bank: Bank One

-First Chicago once again began to suffer from the quality of its loan portfolio in the early 1990s and sought out a merger with the National Bank of Detroit, which at the time was the 18th largest bank in the US (First Chicago was the 10th largest bank).
+First Chicago once again began to suffer from the quality of its loan portfolio in the early 1990s and sought out a merger with the NBD Bank, which at the time was the 18th largest bank in the US (First Chicago was the 10th largest bank).
 The $5 billion merger, completed in 1995, created First Chicago NBD Corporation, the 7th largest bank in the US with $72 billion of assets, and was also a leader in the issuance of credit cards.
 While NBD was the nominal survivor, the merged bank was headquartered in Chicago.

 In April 1998 First Chicago NBD announced a $30 billion merger with Banc One Corporation of Columbus, Ohio.
 Bank One was also a leading issuer of credit cards through its First USA division.
 Following the merger, the company was renamed Bank One Corporation, headquartered in Chicago.
 The First Chicago and NBD names were retired in 1999.
 In 2004, Bank One Corporation merged into JPMorgan Chase & Co. and its subsidiary bank, then named Bank One, National Association, merged into JPMorgan Chase Bank, National Association.